cheehieu/cheehieu.github.io/_posts/2015-03-22-two-months.md

 layout: post
 title: "Two Months"
 subtitle: "Just how much can one accomplish in two months time?"
-main_image: images/ocean/splash_dive.jpg
+main_image: images/blog/calendar.jpg
 tags:
 categories: ['personal', 'goals']
 ---

-We'll find out soon.
-Two months remaining.
+Time seems to be moving faster nowadays.
+I have just two months remaining until ___.
+I am writing this as an attempt to remind myself to put more effort into my work.
+What's going to happen?
+We'll find out soon...
 Panic mode, engaged.